Jorge Mier

-Jorge Mier Martínez (born 4 February 1999) is a Spanish footballer who plays as a right back for SD Amorebieta.
+Jorge Mier Martínez (born 4 February 1999) is a Spanish footballer who plays as a right back for Murcia.

 Club career

 Born in Oviedo, Asturias, Mier was a Real Oviedo youth graduate.
 He made his senior debut with the reserves on 21 August 2016, starting in a 0–0 Tercera División home draw against CD Colunga.

 Mier made his first team debut on 3 February 2019, coming on as a late substitute for goalscorer Diegui Johannesson in a 2–1 home defeat of Cádiz CF in the Segunda División.
 He then featured regularly for the B-team before being definitely promoted to the main squad on 1 July 2021, but was loaned to Unionistas de Salamanca CF in Primera División RFEF on 24 August.

 On 23 August 2022, Mier terminated his contract with Oviedo, and joined SD Amorebieta the following day.
+He was an undisputed starter for the side, contributing with two goals in 35 appearances as the club returned to the second division at first attempt.

+On 15 July 2024, Mier joined Murcia in the third tier.

 Personal life

 Mier's twin brother Javi is also a footballer who plays as a midfielder.
 Their older brother, Tato, was also an Oviedo youth graduate.